Port of Tanjung Priok: History

 After Tarumanagara's power declined, all of its territories, including Sunda Pura, became part of the Kingdom of Sunda.
 The harbour area was renamed Sunda Kelapa, as written in a Hindu monk's lontar manuscripts, which are now located at the Bodleian Library of Oxford University in England, and travel records by Prince Bujangga Manik.

 By the 14th century, Sunda Kelapa became a major trading port for the kingdom.
 The first European fleet, four Portuguese ships from Malacca, arrived in 1513 when the Portuguese sought a route for spices, especially black pepper.

 A new harbour was needed for the Dutch East Indies to replace the Sunda Kelapa harbour to the west, which was too small for the increased traffic resulting from the opening of the Suez Canal.
 Construction on the Port of Tanjung Priok began in 1877, along with Tanjung Priuk railway station and other supporting facilities.
 The construction of the new harbour was started by Governor General Johan Wilhelm van Lansberge (1875-1881).
 The new harbour was named Tandjong Priok.
 Several facilities were built to support the function of the new harbour, such as the Tanjung Priuk Station (1914).

 The port is part of the Maritime Silk Road, which runs from the Chinese coast via the Suez Canal to the Mediterranean and then to the Upper Adriatic region of Trieste, where there are further rail connections to Central and Eastern Europe.

 JICT

+Limited operations at the Basin III East container terminal began in December 1978.

 A container terminal of the port is known as Jakarta International Container Terminal (JICT).
 It is operated by Hutchison Port Holdings and Pelindo and is the largest container terminal in Indonesia and the country's national hub port.
 In April 2011, JICT received an Asian Freight and Supply Chain Award (AFSCA) for the best service quality and technology innovation of terminals with less than 4 million twenty-foot equivalent units of handling capacity.